pho3nix06/Arduino-Codes/README.md

 # Arduino-Codes
-This repo is for testing and uploading varior arduino codes
+This repo is for testing and uploading various arduino codes